 Controversy rages on in U. S. society over the issues of religious liberty and sexuality.
-The right to marry, the destigmatization of homosexuality and reproductive freedom are issues that, historically and in the present, conflict with deep seated religious beliefs and traditions in U.S. society.
-While the U.S. Congress and State Legislatures addressed these issues, especially in passing legislation to guarantee religious liberty, disputes concerning religious liberty and sexuality more often are settled by the courts.
+The right to marry, the destigmatization of homosexuality and reproductive freedom are issues that, historically and in the present, conflict with deep-seated religious beliefs and traditions in U.S. society.
+While the U.S. Congress and State Legislatures addressed these issues, especially in passing legislation to guarantee religious liberty, disputes concerning religious freedom and sexuality more often are settled by the courts.
 In 1967 the Supreme Court of the United States (SCOTUS) ruled state bans on interracial marriage were unconstitutional in Loving v.
 Virginia.
 In 2013, SCOTUS struck down the Defense of Marriage Act (DOMA) and refused to hear the appeal of Proposition 8 in California.
-This removed legal barriers to same sex marriage.
+This removed legal barriers to same-sex marriage.
 Homosexuality was decriminalized in the U.S. in 2003 when SCOTUS ruled on Lawrence v.
 Texas.
 Most recently, the decision handed down by SCOTUS in Burwell v.
 Hobby Lobby is generating heated discussion in the media and blogosphere.
-In this instance SCOTUS ruled on a dispute between the issues of religious liberty and reproductive rights.
+In this instance, SCOTUS ruled on a dispute between the issues of religious liberty and reproductive rights.

 Christianity is the dominant religion in the U.S. and Christians in that society stand up for themselves in asserting their right to religious liberty.
 The National Council of the Churches of Christ in the USA, in 1944 (then Federal Council of Churches of Christ), agreed on the following definition of religious liberty: